madhurm16/lisa/_graphic/README.md

 # Graphic

-This directory contains all the graphics used in this project.
+This directory contains all the graphics used in this study.

----

-Directories are organized as follows:

-- **_agestructure**: contains all the graphics used to display the age structure of population.

 ---